michtesar/repo-monitor/README.md

 # repo-monitor
-Datamole test assignment implementation of a API that monitors Github repositories
+Datamole test assignment implementation of an API that monitors GitHub repositories